oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 4. Please also read our page on [Documenting OSCAR code](@ref).
 5. Look at existing code that does similar things to your project to get an idea of what OSCAR code should look like.
 Try to look at multiple examples.
-6. If you are plan to implement a new feature from scratch, please also read [Implementing features from scratch](@ref).
+6. If you are planning to implement a new feature from scratch, please also read [Implementing features from scratch](@ref).

 ## Overview